Joe’s Screening Success Story

 I had briefly read the literature that was provided at the time of the screening and simply blew it off as it was the same old information we had all heard numerous times.
 Watch your fat intake, increase your physical activity, and visit a doctor…blah, blah……… There must be an easier way that doesn’t take any effort.
 I started to browse internet sites looking for the secret, and then I found it!
 You must reduce your fat intake and increase your physical activity.
 The secret to improving your health is: there are no shortcuts.

-Even though my incentive was to improve my cholesterol ratio, I started to feel my
+Even though my incentive was to improve my cholesterol ratio, I started to feel my clothing becoming looser.
+I started weighing myself regularly and it was amazing to me and my wife how the pounds started to melt off.

 I have kept my walks interesting through different techniques:

-- Listening to music &
+- Listening to music & audio books

 - Bringing my camera and capturing the interesting things I see